 An old lady, busy in her daily routines, is seen as she passes by the narrow alleys of Kumartuli.

-The Durga idols are kept for drying before applying the colours on them.
+The Durga idols are kept for drying before applying the colors on them.

 An artisan is seen as he paints the eyes of Goddess Durga.
 It’s an age-old custom to paint the eyes of the Goddess on the auspicious morning of Mahalaya.
 Though it has rather become obsolete these days, still the custom is followed by many elderly artisans.